sagelga/prepro60/docs/Lecture Cheat Sheet/ListsAndTuples.md

 # Lists and Tuples

-Copyright by P' Kumamon IT14. <br>
-For education purpose only.

-# Introduction to Arrays
 Array is a set of related data.
 In Python we have two difference types of array called List and Tuples.

 # Introduction to Lists